-In addition, AIEU requires many counterparties, including ARL, to post significant collateral against reinsurance balances, further mitigating this risk.
+In addition, AIEU requires some counterparties, including ARL, to post significant collateral against reinsurance balances, further mitigating this risk.
 The collateral posted by ARL is held in a trust account for the benefit of the Company.
 Collateral is required to be maintained at a minimum level based on a percentage of the net amount recoverable by the Company from ARL.
 In the event that ARL's rating were to be downgraded this minimum percentage would be subject to graduated increase with the increased percentage being a function of the rating following any such downgrade.

-Due to the high level of reinsurance ceded, the Company is exposed to a material amount of counterparty default (credit risk).
+Due to the high level of reinsurance ceded, the Company is exposed to a material amount of counterparty default (credit) risk.
 As one of the company's most material risks, a downgrade of the Company's intra-Group affiliate ARL was considered.
-The Company is able to withstand the shock of a downgrade in ARL's credit rating without breaching the SCR.
+In this scenario it is assumed that ARL's rating is downgraded by several steps but remains at a level considered "investment grade".
+Under this stress scenario, the Company is able to withstand the shock of a downgrade while maintaining its SCR ratio above the risk appetite requirement of 120% SCR coverage ratio.